Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks: Introduction

 The rapid progress in quantum computing has intensified the search for cryptographic primitives that remain secure in a post-quantum world.
-While lattice, and code-based schemes currently dominate standardization efforts, combinatorial problems, particularly those proven NP-hard, offer an alternative foundation rooted in decades of computational complexity theory.
-Among these, the $k$-colorability problem, which asks whether the vertices of an undirected graph can be colored with $k$ colors such that no adjacent vertices share the same color, is NP-complete for $k \geq 3$~\cite{Garey}.
-Despite its theoretical promise, practical cryptographic use of $k$-colorability has been hindered by the gap between worst-case hardness and average-case solvability: many graph instances, though formally hard, yield quickly to heuristic solvers such as DSatur~\cite{Brelaz}, and more recently, to data-driven methods leveraging machine learning.
+While lattice- and code-based schemes currently dominate standardization efforts, combinatorial problems offer an alternative foundation rooted in computational complexity theory.
+The use of \(k\)-colorability in cryptography is limited by the gap between worst-case hardness and typical-instance behavior: many graph instances that are hard in the worst-case sense can still be handled efficiently by heuristic algorithms such as DSatur~\cite{Brelaz}, and more recently by data-driven methods leveraging machine learning.

-Recent work by Schuetz, Brubaker, and Katzgraber~\cite{SBK} demonstrates that graph neural networks (GNNs) can effectively approximate solutions to canonical NP-hard problems—including graph coloring, by learning implicit heuristics from data.
-This raises a critical question for cryptographic design: if machine learning methods can routinely solve structured instances, do they erode the practical security margin of schemes built on combinatorial hardness?
-To date, no $k$-colorability–based signature scheme has been proposed, to the best of our knowledge, that simultaneously offers a complete and practical construction, incorporates instance generation that embeds a secret coloring while aiming to maintain statistical indistinguishability from a random graph, and undergoes rigorous empirical validation against both classical and modern learning-based attacks.
+Recent work by Schuetz, Brubaker, and Katzgraber~\cite{SBK} demonstrates that graph neural networks (GNNs) can effectively approximate solutions to canonical NP-hard problems, including graph coloring, by learning implicit heuristics from data.
+This motivates examining whether such methods affect the security of schemes based on combinatorial hardness.
+To date, to the best of our knowledge, no signature scheme based on \(k\)-colorability has been proposed that simultaneously offers a complete construction, incorporates instance generation that embeds a secret coloring while aiming to maintain statistical indistinguishability from a random graph, and undergoes empirical validation against both classical and learning-based attacks.